 Good Pub Guide Food

-Ordered through a hatch, the short choice of simple, good-value lunchtime food includes rolls, ploughman's, pies, salads and quiche of the day, as well as daily specials such as roast beef.
-The three- or five-course hearty fixed-price meal in the evening restaurant is signalled by a gong at 7.30pm - if you're late, you'll miss it; maybe chicken liver pâté or smoked salmon salad followed by beef and Guinness pie, roast loin of pork with leeks, cannellini beans and cream, beef in ale pie or salmon fillet with hollandaise and puddings such as banoffi pie or chocolate bread and butter pudding.
+The short choice of simple, good-value lunchtime food includes rolls, ploughman's, pies, salads, and quiche of the day as well as daily specials such as roast beef.
+The hearty three- or five-course set meal in the evening restaurant is signalled by a gong at 7.30pm (if you're late, you'll miss it): maybe chicken liver pâté or smoked salmon followed by loin of pork with leeks, cannellini beans and cream, beef in ale pie or salmon fillet with hollandaise and puddings such as banoffi pie or chocolate bread and butter pudding.